 - Explaining what we are doing/where we are going/time frames.
 Dogs do understand a great deal of our verbal queues, especially if they’re used repeatedly.
 E.g. “I’m going to work”, “Lucy went to get groceries, she’ll be back in a little while”.
 “She’s not here, she’s gone to work and will be back later”, “I’ll be right back”.

-If these tips and impressions have been helpful to you, stay tuned for part 2.
+If these tips and impressions have been helpful to you, check out part !.

 Do you have tips you’d like to add?
 Fee free to share!